braydonviragh/marketplace-backend/README.md

 - Categories are pre-seeded with common clothing types
 - Each product must belong to a category and have appropriate size type
-- Images can be uploaded for products (stored in storage/app/public)

 ### Next Steps